kranthinaremsetti/GenAI_Meeting_Prep/README.md

 # 🤖 GenAI Meeting Preparation Agents

 A comprehensive multi-agent system for automated meeting preparation, combining real-time research, industry analysis, strategic planning, and executive briefing compilation.
+(Used GenAI OS Protocol for the project.
+ Used Notion for writing the document. )

 ## 📋 Table of Contents